jamespayne/randomquotelobster/README.md

 ## Features

 * Get a random quote with the author's name
-* Provide a link to the author's wikipedia page
+* Provide a link to the author's wikipedia page (bonus feature)
 * Tweet button to tweet the current quote.

 ## APIs Used